-- Commonly recognized throughout the provider's specialty as appropriate for the diagnosis and/or treatment of the Member's condition, illness, disease, or injury; - Provided in accordance with standards of good medical practice and consistent with scientifically based guidelines of medical, research, or health care coverage organizations or governmental agencies that are accepted by UPMC Health Plan; - Reasonably expected to improve an individual's condition or level of functioning, and in conformity, at the time of treatment, with medical management criteria/guidelines adopted by UPMC Health Plan or its designee; - Provided not only as a convenience or comfort measure or to improve physical appearance; - Rendered in the most cost-efficient manner and setting appropriate for the delivery of the health service.
+- Commonly recognized throughout the provider's specialty as appropriate for the diagnosis and/or treatment of your condition, illness, disease, or injury. - Provided in accordance with standards of good medical practice and consistent with scientifically based guidelines of medical, research, or health care coverage organizations or governmental agencies that are accepted by UPMC Health Plan. - Reasonably expected to improve your condition or level of functioning.

+- In conformity, at the time of treatment, with medical management criteria/guidelines adopted by UPMC Health Plan or its designee. - Provided not only as a convenience or comfort measure or to improve physical appearance. - Rendered in the most cost-efficient manner and setting appropriate for the delivery of the health service.

 UPMC Health Plan reserves the right to determine whether a health care service meets these criteria.
-Authorizations for coverage based upon Medical Necessity shall be made by UPMC Health Plan, at its discretion, with input from the treating provider.
-Note that the fact that a provider orders, prescribes, recommends, or approves a health care service does not mean that the service is Medically Necessary or a Covered Benefit for purposes of coverage.
+Authorization for coverage based upon Medical Necessity shall be made by UPMC Health Plan, at its discretion, with input from the treating provider.
+The fact that a provider orders, prescribes, recommends, or approves a health care service does not mean that the service is Medically Necessary or a Covered Benefit.

-Member - A person who meets eligibility requirements specified in the Eligibility for Coverage section of this Certificate of Coverage and who is entitled to receive Covered Benefits under this Certificate of Coverage by virtue of having enrolled in this plan.
-References throughout this Certificate of Coverage to "you/your" refer to the Member.
+Member - A person who meets eligibility requirements specified in the Eligibility for Coverage section of this Policy and who is entitled to receive Covered Benefits under this Policy by virtue of having enrolled in this Policy.
+References throughout this Policy to "you/your" refer to the member.